The American Express Gold Rewards is an iconic card.

 Then there are cards like the Starwood Preferred Guest Card, with its massive sign up bonus that earns you up to four free nights at a Marriott hotel.

 But while there are a lot of cards that do specific things really well, the American Express Gold Rewards takes the cake as a great generalist card.
 It offers a big signup bonus, giving you immediate cash in your pocket.
+Fees on foreign transaction amount to 2.5%.
 The annual fee is reasonable (and again, waived in the first year).
 And finally, the reward rate is competitive even with the best rewards card.

 Perhaps the best part of this card is the flexibility.
 You can use your points either as a credit on your statement toward travel, or you can convert them to frequent flyer programs like Aeroplan.
 And the conversion rate is one of the best out there.